Buying your new drone can be exciting. You can’t wait to get it up in the air and fly.

 Was the drone flying low enough to cause any privacy or safety concerns?
-If the drone was threatening someone’s privacy or safety, you can get in trouble for flying low.
+If the drone threatens someone’s privacy or safety, you can get in trouble for flying low.

 That altitude is 400 feet high (what happens when you fly above 400 feet?).
-Above that, drones are not authorised to fly.
+Above that, drones are not authorized to fly.

 Flying over restricted or controlled airspace

-The airspace above 400 feet from the ground is considered a controlled area by the FAA and no drone is allowed to fly there.
-Apart from that, there are other sensitive areas like airports, military installations etc. which are designated as restricted by the FAA.
-You have to get authorisation from the FAA to be able to fly in those areas.
+The airspace above 400 feet from the ground is considered a controlled area by the FAA, and no drone is allowed to fly there.
+It is reserved for manned flights.

 For example, you cannot fly a drone in national parks or over the White House.